-Both Schneider National and Con-way Freight have implemented programs to attract former military personnel to the trucking business, helping train and prepare armed forces members for a life behind the wheel.
+Both Schneider National and Con-way Freight have implemented programs to attract former military personnel to the trucking business, helping train and prepare members of the Armed Forces for a life behind the wheel.

-Schneider National announced last week its Veterans Owner-Operator Program, which will give former military personnel the training, mentoring, financial incentives and purchasing power necessary to become an owner-operator, the carrier said.
+Schneider National's Veterans Owner-Operator Program will give former military personnel the training, mentoring, financial incentives and purchasing power necessary to become an owner-operator.

-Schneider signed a Memorandum of Understanding with the U.S. Department of Veterans Affairs that will subsidize veterans’ commercial drivers’ license training through their GI Bill benefits.
-The carrier added that it will work closely with veterans to ensure they are able to become owner-operators six months sooner than prospective owner-operators without a military background.
+Schneider signed a Memorandum of Understanding with the U.S. Dept. of Veterans Affairs that will subsidize veterans' commercial drivers' license training through their GI Bill benefits.

-According to Schneider, more than 25% of the company’s employees have military backgrounds, and the carrier ranks sixth on G.I.
-Jobs’ Top Military-Friendly Employer list.
+Schneider says more than 25% of the company's employees have military backgrounds, and the carrier ranks sixth on G.I.
+Jobs' Top Military-Friendly Employers list.

-Con-way Freight is also looking to attract armed forces personnel, launching last week a public-private partnership with the U.S. Army Reserve that will allow both organizations to recruit, train and employ those interested both in serving their country and joining the commercial freight transportation industry.
+Con-way Freight is also looking to attract Armed Forces personnel, launching a public-private partnership with the U.S. Army Reserve that will allow both organizations to recruit, train and employ those interested both in serving their country and joining the commercial freight transportation industry.

-According to Con-way, the agreement gives Army Reserve soldiers employment opportunities with Con-way Freight after they complete their military occupational training, formally creating a relationship between the armed forces and the private sector.
+According to Con-way, the agreement gives Army Reserve soldiers employment opportunities with Con-way Freight after they complete their military occupational training.

-"We are proud to have Con-way Freight, a company that has a strong reputation for supporting the U.S. military, as an employer partner,” said Lt.
-Gen. Jack C. Stultz, Chief, Army Reserve and Commanding General, Army Reserve Command.
-"Our partnership will provide soldiers with opportunities to apply the unique skills and experience they have gained in the Army Reserve to the civilian workforce.”
+“We are proud to have Con-way Freight…as an employer partner,” said Lt.
+Gen. Jack C. Stultz, Chief, Army Reserve, and Commanding General, U.S. Army Reserve Command.
+“Our partnership will provide soldiers with opportunities to apply the unique skills and experience they have gained in the Army Reserve to the civilian workforce.”